SunflowerAries/xv6/guide/Lab6 Drivers.md

 `One week`

-In this lab, you will write the disk driver for your operating system which is now falling out of fashion, which interface is simple enough to get started quickly.
+In this lab, you will write the disk driver for your operating system which is now falling out of fashion, whose interface is simple enough to get started quickly.

 The main job you need to do in this lab is to implement a disk drivers with IDE device in PIO mode(these concepts will be detailed below).

-There are two challenge for you to choose if you like: write another driver you like, or write a disk scheduling instead of "First-Come, First-Served".
+There are two challenges for you to choose if you like: write another driver you like, or write a disk scheduling instead of "First-Come, First-Served".

 ### 6.1.1 Getting started